jarrettj/deepracer-ami/README.md

 image_name="sagemaker-redis-fix",
 ```

+Or use mine jljordaan/sagemaker-rl-tensorflow:nvidia.
+go into rl_coach/rl_deepracer_coach_robomaker.py
+find the place where you select sagemaker image, starting with crr0004/
+replace crr0004/ with jljordaan/

+This has worked for me, but it has not worked for others.
+Will have to look into this issue in more detail when I have a chance.

 # TODO:
 1. Script it all together to easily manage spot instances stopping.
 2. Figure out why it runs on certain GPU instances only.